 Illich's book titles, such as "Deschooling Society", "Medical Nemesis" or "The Right to Useful Unemployment" attest to the severity of his critique.
 His judgment on the medical system, for instance, could hardly be more devastating: "The pain, dysfunction, disability, and anguish resulting from technical medical intervention rival the morbidity due to traffic and industrial accidents and even war-related activities, and make the impact of medicine one of the most rapidly spreading epidemics of our time" (Illich 1977: 17).
-Note that his critique does not concern curricula or the quality of healthcare - it concerns the corrosive effects of education, medicine, transport etc. as such.
-Consider the following claim based on Illich: "even in a degrowth-society technologies that are mainly cherished as public goods such as high-speed trains or healthcare will inevitably unfold their destructive effects" (Samerski 2017: X).
+Note that his critique does not concern curricula or the quality of healthcare - it concerns the corrosive effects of professionalized education, medicine, transport etc. as such.
+Consider the following claim based on Illich: "even in a degrowth-society technologies that are mainly cherished as public goods such as high-speed trains or healthcare will inevitably unfold their destructive effects" (Samerski 2016: 4).
 The gist of Illich's diagnosis: in modern industrial societies, individuals have become enslaved by technological and systemic imperatives.
 Tools are no longer means, they are ends in themselves.

 In consequence of his diagnosis, Illich promotes strong restrictions on technology and seems prepared to let go of professionalized and bureaucratized institutions such as the educational system altogether.
 That said, he does not advocate a complete rejection of technologies; he does, instead, favor a "convivial" approach to remedy the degenerating effects of modernization and rationalization.
 A convivial society is one "in which modern technologies serve politically interrelated individuals rather than managers" (Illich 1975: 12).
 Conviviality, then, implies that technology and tools are again confined to their prior role as means.
 Reversing the degenerating tendency of modernity, Illich argues, will "remain a pious dream unless the ideals of socialist justice prevail" (ibid.: 25).
 So reclaiming autonomy vis-á-vis technology is inherently linked to institutional inversion.
-Illich offers one possible example of such a transformation from an industrial towards a convivial society: "China has proved that a sudden inversion of a major institution is possible.
+As a possible example for such an inversion, Illich refers to China: "China has proved that a sudden inversion of a major institution is possible.
 It remains to be seen if this deprofessionalization can be sustained against the overweening ideology of unlimited progress" (ibid.: 18).
-And: "With the possible exception of China under Mao, no present government could restructure society along convivial lines" (ibid.: 29).
+"With the possible exception of China under Mao, no present government could restructure society along convivial lines" (ibid.: 29).
 Illich focuses on the "barefoot doctors" (laymen health workers) as an example of the desired de-professionalization.

-Yet, on several levels, it is puzzling that Illich, who vigorously attacks modernity's tendency towards industrialization and whose philosophy of autonomy directly opposes any form of authoriatarianism should name Mao's China as a positive example: Mao's "Great Leap Forward", a campaign aiming at decentral forms of industrialization from 1958 to 1960, contributed to the great famine that probably caused 45 million deaths from 1958 to 1962 (Dikötter 2010); moreover, Mao's autocratic rule built on a personality cult and forced-labor camps.
+Yet, on several levels, it is puzzling that Illich, who vigorously attacks modernity's tendency towards industrialization and whose philosophy of autonomy directly opposes any form of authoritarianism should name Mao's China as a positive example: Mao's "Great Leap Forward", a campaign aiming at decentral forms of industrialization from 1958 to 1960, contributed to the great famine that probably caused 45 million deaths from 1958 to 1962 (Dikötter 2010); moreover, Mao's autocratic rule built on a personality cult and forced-labor camps.
 Illich published his book in 1973, so the defense that he might not have known the full extent of the disasters engendered by the Great Leap (e.g. Gomiero 2017) seems unconvincing.
 This is not a guilt-by-association argument against Illich.
-The question, rather, reads: how could someone striving for individual autonomy name Mao's China as a paradigm example?4
+The question, rather, is how someone striving for individual autonomy came to positively refer to Mao's China?5